How to Become an Electrician

 Are Electricians in Demand in the UK?

 The short answer: yes.
-Electricians will always be in demand, which is why it’s a great industry to be a part of.
+Electricians will always be in demand, which is why the electrical industry and electrical engineering are a great career choice.

 electrician

 By 2032, an estimated 104,000 extra electricians will be needed in the UK to meet the government’s housebuilding and renewable energy targets.
-With vacancies at an all-time high, there’s never been a better time to train as an electrician.
+With vacancies at an all-time high, there’s never been a better time to become a fully qualified electrician.

 This is due to several factors: